prometheus2D/Wally/Wally.Core/Docs/ConversationHistory-Design.md

 ## 13. Expert Review

-### Architectural Correctness
+### Architectural Placement

 `ConversationLogger` belongs on `WallyEnvironment`, not `WallyWorkspace`.
 The precedent is `SessionLogger`.
-Both are runtime artifacts produced by execution. `WallyWorkspace` holds authored entities (config, actors, loops, wrappers, runbooks).
-History is not authored — it is produced.
+Both are runtime artifacts produced by execution. `WallyWorkspace` holds authored entities: config, actors, loops, wrappers, runbooks.
+These are things the user creates and edits.
+History is produced by the system during operation.
+It is not authored.
+Mixing runtime state into the workspace model creates lifecycle confusion — who owns the file handle?
+Who calls `Unbind`?
+The answer must be the same object that calls `Bind`, and that object is `WallyEnvironment`.

 ### Data Model

-JSONL is the correct format: append-friendly, survives partial writes, trivially parseable, does not require the whole file to be valid JSON.
-Not storing `ProcessedPrompt` eliminates exponential growth.
+JSONL is the correct format: append-friendly, survives partial writes, trivially parseable line-by-line, and does not require the whole file to be valid JSON (unlike a JSON array).
+Not storing `ProcessedPrompt` eliminates exponential growth when history injection is enabled.
-`File.ReadAllLines` + reverse scan is adequate for the expected file sizes (~100KB for months of use).
+`File.ReadAllLines` + reverse scan is adequate for the expected file sizes.
+If the file reaches 50MB (25,000+ turns), it has been months without a clear — the user's workflow, not the system's problem.

 ### Recording Placement

 `ExecutePrompt` and `ExecuteActor` are the only two methods in the codebase that have both the raw prompt and the LLM response.
-Recording here means every code path — `HandleRun`, `RunActors`, `RunActor` runbook dispatch — gets recording for free.
+They are the bottleneck.
+Every code path — `HandleRun`, `RunActors`, `RunActor`, runbook dispatch — flows through one of these two methods.
+Recording here means every path gets recording for free.
+No caller needs to remember to record.
 No drift.

+### Error Detection

+The wrapper's error patterns are string conventions in `LLMWrapper.RunProcess`.
+Detecting them by prefix match at the recording site is brittle in the sense that a future change to error format breaks detection.
+But the alternative — changing `LLMWrapper.Execute` to return a result object instead of a string — is a larger refactor that changes every caller.
+The prefix match is pragmatic for now.
+If `LLMWrapper` is ever refactored to return structured results, error detection at the recording site simplifies to `result.IsError`.

 ### Forms Impact

-Adding bubbles from history on load is a batch `AddMessage` inside `SuspendLayout`/`ResumeLayout`.
-The existing scroll-to-bottom call handles positioning.
-Adding a toolbar button is one entry in an `Items.AddRange` call.
+Adding bubbles from history on load is a batch `AddMessage` call inside `SuspendLayout`/`ResumeLayout`.
+The existing `ScrollControlIntoView` call at the end handles positioning.
+Adding a toolbar button is one entry in the existing `_toolbar.Items.AddRange` call.
 No architectural changes to `ChatPanel`.
+The panel remains a pure consumer — it reads history, it does not write it.

 ### Simplicity

 The entire feature is:
-- One data class (`ConversationTurn`) — 11 properties
+- One data class (`ConversationTurn`) — 11 properties, no methods
-- One logger class (`ConversationLogger`) — 4 public methods
+- One logger class (`ConversationLogger`) — 4 public methods, ~150 lines
-- One property on `WallyEnvironment`
+- One property on `WallyEnvironment` (`History`)
+- One private `BindHistory()` method on `WallyEnvironment`
-- Three lines added to each of `ExecutePrompt` and `ExecuteActor`
+- ~8 lines added to `ExecutePrompt`, ~8 lines added to `ExecuteActor`
 - One optional parameter on `Actor.ProcessPrompt`
+- One static formatting helper method
-- Two lines in `WallyHelper`
+- Two lines in `WallyHelper` (folder creation + folder check)
-- One CLI flag, one CLI command
+- One CLI command (`clear-history`), one CLI flag (`--no-history`)
-- One batch-load call and one button in `ChatPanel`
+- One batch-load call and one toolbar button in `ChatPanel`

 If it is more complex than this, it is wrong.